mdmen/Comics-Zone-Multiverse/README.md

 - [ ] Level 1
 - [ ] Level 2
 - [ ] Level 3
-- [ ] Completed

-### Plot
+## Plot

 ...

-### Technical features
+## Technical features

 - Custom game engine
 - Can be rendered using 2D Canvas or DOM
 - Loads assets only needed for current scene
 - Dark and light themes

-### Controls
+## Controls

 - ↑, ↓, ←, → - Moves
 - Space - Pause
 - J - Punch/Kick
 - K - Jump
 - L - Defense
-- Esc - Menu
+- Esc - Pause

 Gamepad is also supported

-### Available moves
+## Available moves

 - **Uppercut** (↑ + J)
   ![Uppercut move](./src/assets/images/readme/uppercut_test.png)

 ## License

-The code in this repository is under [MIT license](./LICENSE).
-But sounds and images belong to their authors and copyright holders and cannot be used for commercial purposes without their consent.
+This game exists solely for fun and educational non-profit purposes.
+The code is under [GNU GPLv3 license](./LICENSE), but sounds and images belong to their authors and copyright holders.

-## Attributions

-The images and sounds are taken from the following games:
+Images and sounds are taken from the following games:

 - [Comix Zone](https://en.wikipedia.org/wiki/Comix_Zone)
 - ...